 Nicholas II, Emperor or Russia, King of Poland and Grand Duke of Finland

-Also uninterested in revolution were Petrograd's organized feminists.
+Petrograd's organized feminists had something other than overthrowing the tsar on their minds.
 On March 8 – International Woman's Day – they paraded with placards calling for equality and freedom.
-Labor leaders held back from joining the march in support of the women, but some striking male workers joined the demonstration.
-And the marchers were joined by hungry women who had been turned away from bread lines empty handed.
+Labor leaders held back from supporting the women's march, but some striking male workers joined their demonstration.
+And they were joined by hungry women who had been turned away from bread lines empty handed.
 The march developed to a size that was a surprise to all who could see it.
 From the marchers came shouts of "give us bread."
 Some marchers smashed the windows of bakery shops they had come upon, and they stole bread.

-The size of the demonstration on March 8th inspired a larger demonstration on March 9th.
-On that day approximately 30 percent of the city's workers marched -- some of them on strike and some of them locked out of their work places.
+The size of the demonstration on March 8th inspired a larger demonstration for the next day.
+On March 9 approximately 30 percent of the city's workers marched -- some of them on strike and some of them locked out of their work places.
 And the demonstrators were joined by university students.
 From the marchers came more shouts for bread.
 A few shouted against the autocracy and the war, and more bakeries were sacked.
 When the marchers reached the center of the city they came upon Cossack soldiers on horseback.
 These Cossacks were recruits unaccustomed to the crowd control that Cossack soldiers had often performed in the capital.
 The marchers saw that the Cossacks were without their whips and their usual hostility.
 The crowds cheered them, and the Cossacks returned their friendliness, which further encouraged the marchers.

 On March 10th, most of the city joined the demonstration.
 No trolleys, trains or taxis ran.
 No newspapers were distributed.
 Some people carried red banners and shouted "down with the war."
-Referring to the tsarina there were shouts of "down with the German woman."
+Referring to Tsarina Alexandra there were shouts of "down with the German woman."
 And that night, mobs sacked and set fire to police stations.

 At two in the morning, Wednesday, about a hundred miles short of the Petrograd, soldiers hostile to the tsar, with machine guns and artillery, halted his train.
-The tsar's train retreated and headed for Pskov, where armies were headquartered.
-The train arrived at a military base there in the evening.
-The base commander boarded the train and told Nicholas that there was no army that would support "His Royal Highness."
+The tsar's train retreated and headed for a military base at Pskov, about 140 miles southwest of the capital, arriving there in the evening.
+The base commander boarded the train and told Nicholas that he had no army there that would support "His Royal Highness."
 Nicholas and his entourage were bewildered and remained on their train, not knowing what to do.

-On Thursday, the Petrograd Soviet of Workers’ and Soldier’s Deputies addressed an order to military units in Petrograd to elect committees and to send a representative to the Petrograd Soviet.
-And the committees were ordered to take control of military equipment from their officers.
-Thursday night, representatives from the Petrograd Soviet and the Duma met, and it was agreed that there would be amnesty for all political prisoners and that preparations would be made for the creation of a Constituent Assembly to be elected by universal ballot – an assembly that was to serve as the basis of government for Russia.
+On Thursday, Soviet deputies sent to enlisted men in military units in Petrograd an order to take control of military equipment from their officers.
+Thursday night, representatives from the Petrograd Soviet and the Duma met, and it was agreed that there would be amnesty for all political prisoners and that preparations would be made for the creation of a Constituent Assembly to be elected by universal ballot.
 It was agreed that new elections would be held for local governments, and that those military units having participated in the revolution could keep their weapons and not be sent to the front.
 Following this accord, the Duma's "Provisional Committee" was renamed the "Provisional Government."
 It was also agreed that all police departments would be disbanded.
-The police were hated and it was believed that they could be replaced by armed citizens.
+It was believed that the police would be replaced by armed citizens.

 Nicholas was still in his railway car at Pskov and unable to find troops with which to maintain what was now a mere fantasy of power.
 Railway men were refusing to operate trains to carry military units to the capital.
-He had been an absolute monarch, the head of the state church and his rule ordained by God, but lacking a military willing and able to defend his power he gave up the fantasy and abdicated, claiming he was doing so to prevent civil war.
-He spoke of passing the monarchy to his son.
-Then he changed his mind, deciding that he did not want his frail son exposed to the dangers of political turmoil.
+Nicholas spoke of passing the monarchy to his son.
+Then he changed his mind, deciding that he did not want his frail son exposed to more danger.
 In his diary he wrote that he was abdicating "for the sake of Russia, and to keep the armies in the field."

-Nicholas offered his throne to the Grand Duke Michael.
-And at 1 a.m. on Friday, March 16, he began his journey by train back to his field headquarters.
+Nicholas offered his throne to the Grand Duke Michael, and at one in the morning on Friday, March 16, he began his journey by train back to his field headquarters.
 On the 17th, Grand Duke Michael rejected the offer unless it was given him by popular mandate.
-And with no such mandate in the offing, the Russian monarchy – one thousand years old – came to an end.
+And with no such mandate in the offing the Russian monarchy – one thousand years old – came to an end.

-Responding to its republican and revolutionary traditions and to the news of the tsar's abdication, France telegrammed Petrograd its fraternal greetings and congratulations.
+France responded to its republican and revolutionary traditions and telegraphed Petrograd its fraternal greetings and congratulations.
 In Britain the tsar had been unpopular.
-For years, Britain's press had depicted the tsar as a tyrant and wielder of the knout.
+For years, Britain's press had depicted the tsar as a tyrant and wielder of the knout (a Russian whip).
 Britain's prime minister, David Lloyd-George, cabled his congratulations to Russia's new Provisional Government.

 At his field headquarters, Nicholas wrote a message of good-bye to his "dearly beloved" troops.
 In late March the Provisional Government had Nicholas arrested at his headquarters and put on a train that took him to his palace just outside Petrograd.
 There Nicholas and his family were under house arrest, but they were pleased to be united again and began living in the comfort that his private wealth and servants made possible.

 Despite the comfort, Nicholas and his wife, Alexandra, thought it best to go into exile, Nicholas hoping to be invited to England by his cousins – England's royal family.
 But the British monarchy was hesitant to associate itself with the unpopular and fallen tsar, and the invitation would never arrive.
-Another cousin, Germany's William II, offered Nicholas and his family safe passage through Germany.
-But because of the war, Nicholas was upset with William, and he refused the offer.
+Another cousin, Germany's Kaiser Wilhelm offered Nicholas and his family safe passage through Germany.
+But because of the war, Nicholas was upset with the Kaiser and refused the offer.